Ellingham, Norfolk

 Ellingham is a village and civil parish in the English county of Norfolk.

-The village is located 2.3 mi north-east of Bungay and 13 mi south-east of Norwich, along the River Waveney.
-The majority of the population lies in the east of the parish in Kirby Row.
+The village lies about 2.3 mi north-east of Bungay and 13 mi south-east of Norwich, along the River Waveney.
+Ellingham village is in the north-east, on the boundary with Kirby Cane village, and the two villages are now contiguous.

 History

-Ellingham's name is of Anglo-Saxon origin and derives from the Old English for either Ella's homestead or village or a settlement with an abundance of eels.
+Ellingham's name is of Anglo-Saxon origin and derives from the Old English for either Ella's homestead or village, or a settlement with an abundance of eels.

-Archaeological evidence suggests that Ellingham was the site of several roughly five Roman kilns, one of the kilns was operated by Regalis, who moved to the parish from Camulodunum.
+Archaeological evidence suggests that Ellingham was the site of several roughly five Roman kilns.
+One of them was operated by Regalis, who moved to the parish from Camulodunum.

 In the Domesday Book, Ellingham is listed as a settlement of 31 households in the hundred of Clavering.
 In 1086, the village was part of the East Anglian estates of King William I.

-Ellingham Mill was in operation from the Twelfth Century to 1964, grinding crops into either flour or animal feed.
-The mill still stands today and is awaiting a conservation plan from Norfolk Heritage.
-In the late Nineteenth Century, Ellingham Mill was the site of the grim discovery of the bodies of Mr. and Mrs. Harley of Beccles in the River Waveney, the official inquest ruled that the deaths were the result of suicide.
-Furthermore, the mill was owned and operated by Hovis from 1947 to 1949.
+Ellingham Mill was in operation from the 12th century to 1964, grinding crops into either flour or animal feed.
+The 18th-century building and attached Mill House still stand.
+The mill was owned and operated by Hovis from 1947 to 1949.

-Ellingham railway station opened in 1863 as a stop on the Waveney Valley Line between Tivetshall and Beccles.
+Ellingham railway station opened in 1863 as a stop on the Waveney Valley Line between Tivetshall and Beccles, which ran to the south of the village; the line closed in 1965.

+Modern maps show Kirby Row as an area in the south of Ellingham village, around Mill Lane.
+As recently as 1957, Kirby Row was the name of the settlement now known as Kirby Cane.

-Ellingham was also the site of the discovery of mid-Seventeenth Century firearm with a pillbox being installed on the bridge crossing the River Waveney during the Second World War.
+Ellingham was the site of the discovery of mid-17th century firearm.
+A pillbox was installed on the bridge crossing the River Waveney during the Second World War.

 Geography

-According to the 2021 census, Ellingham has a total population of 602 people which demonstrates an increase from the 554 people listed in the 2011 census.
+At the 2021 census, Ellingham had a population of 602, an increase from the 554 listed in the 2011 census.

-Ellingham is bisected by the A143 between Great Yarmouth and Haverhill.
+The parish is bisected by the A143 road between Great Yarmouth and Haverhill.
+Until Broome and Ellingham were bypassed in 2002, the main road ran along the street that formed the boundary between Ellingham and Kirby Cane.

 St. Mary's Church

-Ellingham's parish church is dedicated to Saint Mary and dates from the Nineteenth Century.
-St. Mary's is located on Geldeston Road and has been Grade I listed since 1960.
+Ellingham's parish church is dedicated to Saint Mary and dates from the 19th century.
+St. Mary's is on Geldeston Road, some way south of the modern village, and has been Grade I listed since 1960.

-St. Mary's has good examples of Nineteenth and Twentieth Century stained glass depicting the Annunciation, Christ the Shepherd and the Parable of the Sower with St. Mary's tower in the background, installed by Reginald Bell with further depictions of the Adoration of the Magi by Charles Eamer Kempe and Naomi and Ruth by Ward and Hughes.
+St. Mary's has good examples of 19th and 20th-century stained glass depicting the Annunciation, Christ the Shepherd and the Parable of the Sower with St. Mary's tower in the background, installed by Reginald Bell with further depictions of the Adoration of the Magi by Charles Eamer Kempe and Naomi and Ruth by Ward and Hughes.

 Ellingham Hall

-Ellingham Hall is an Eighteenth Century manor house built in the Georgian style and was first inhabited Rev. William Johnson.
+Ellingham Hall is an 18th-century manor house built in the Georgian style, first inhabited Rev. William Johnson.
 Today, the hall operates as an organic farm, wedding venue and shooting venue.